 Getting from A to B

-As you prepare to spend time in new cities, countries, and cultures, here are some expert tips to help you live like a true European.
+As you prepare to spend time in numerous new cities, countries, and cultures, here are some expert tips to help you live like a true European.

-- Practice the local language when greeting people or ordering food - It goes a long way with the locals
+- Practice the local language when ordering - It goes a long way with the locals

 - Water is an added cost at restaurants, and you have to choose between still or sparkling